mingfeima/mingfeima.github.io/posts/cpu-gdn-chunk-kernel.md

 rscale = 1 / sqrt(sum + eps)
 out = x * rscale
 ```
+Generically, Norm would require read input twice, when reduction dim size is not big, this would usually hit L1.
+But for special case,
+here for example `D = 128`, we can hold 128x BF16 with 8 avx512 regs and read just once.
+This trick applies to situation when reducetion
+dim size is a constant small number, e.g. 128, 192, etc.

 For query, it also fuses the attention scale: